DgamesFoundation/gamesdk_android/README.md

 6.Current user chain currency and DGAs balance inquiry function
 7.Added a recharge interface for game players to freely select the recharge address
 8.Added an interface for the game player to directly tune the DGAs or dgame recharge sub chain currency
+9.Modify the domain name, change HTTP to https, and distinguish all formal and test URL addresses